microsoft/PTVS/Python/Docs/User/Features Web Project.md

 This project includes the deployment settings and configuration for the virtual machines and services to be used.
 You should use the Publish command on the cloud project to deploy to Cloud Service; the Publish command on the Python project will still deploy to Web Sites.

-See the [documentation on Azure.com](http://azure.microsoft.com/en-us/documentation/services/cloud-services/) for more information on creating and deploying to Cloud Service.
+See our [wiki:"Cloud Service Projects" Features Cloud Project] page for more information on Microsoft Azure Cloud Service.

-[wiki:"WebPI references" Features Project#webpi-projects] can be used when deploying to Cloud Service to automatically install dependencies.
-A custom feed can be used to define your own dependencies, other than the ones included in the default feed.
-See the [documentation on TechNet](http://technet.microsoft.com/en-us/library/ee424350(v=ws.10).aspx) for information on the WebPI feed schema.